-There were no plan amendments adopted that affect benefits since the prior valuation.
+There were no method changes or plan amendments adopted that affect benefits since the prior valuation.
+The discount rate assumption was changed from 7.45% to 7.00% compounded annually, net of investment expenses.

 Projection of Expected Benefit Payments

 The projection of expected benefit payments for current participants is shown in Appendix 2.